Enverus and RS Energy Group Combine Forces - Oil & Gas 360

 SaaS innovators strengthen their advanced analytics, intelligence and technology offerings to the energy industry

-Austin, TX (February 12, 2020) – Enverus, a leading energy SaaS and data analytics company, announces today that it has acquired RS Energy Group (RSEG), an innovative technology firm focused in the upstream oil & gas industry.
-The acquisition combines the companies’ complementary strengths to accelerate technology, machine learning and advanced analytics across the energy market.
+AUSTIN, Texas, Feb.
+12, 2020 /PRNewswire/ -- Enverus, a leading energy SaaS and data analytics company, announces today that it has acquired RS Energy Group (RSEG), an innovative technology firm focused in the upstream oil & gas industry.
+The acquisition combines the companies' complementary strengths to accelerate technology, machine learning and advanced analytics across the energy market.

 For more than 20 years, each company has independently established a reputation for providing unique value to its customers.
 Backed by Genstar Capital, Enverus' leading technology enables operators, investors and oilfield service companies to make better, faster decisions and delivers unmatched, in-field business automation software and capabilities.
 Since Warburg Pincus partnered with RSEG in 2015, the traditionally research-focused firm has grown nearly six-fold into a technology and data science-driven organization that allows investors and corporate executives to operationalize analytics and increase transparency at enterprise scale.
 Together, Enverus and RSEG will transform the way energy companies and investors perform technical workflows, automate business processes and ultimately deliver shareholder value.